vmarchaud/openprofiling-node/README.md

 After getting the exported file, you can go to [speedscope](https://www.speedscope.app/) to analyse it.
 [If we load an example heap profile](https://www.speedscope.app/#profileURL=https%3A%2F%2Frawcdn.githack.com%2Fvmarchaud%2Fopenprofiling-node%2F475c1f31e5635cd9230c9296549dfbf9765a7464%2Fexamples%2Fprofiles%2Fsimple.heapprofile) and head to the `Sandwich` panel, we can see a list of functions sorted by how much memory they allocated.

+At the left of the table, you have two entry:
+- `self` memory: is how much the function allocated in the memory to run without counting any function that it may have called.
+- `total` memory: the opposite of `self` which means that it count the memory it allocated plus all the memory allocated by the functions it called.

-Note that the top function in the view should be automatically considered as a leak: for example, when you receive a HTTP request, NodeJS allocates some memory for it but it will be freed after the request finishes.
+Note that the top function in the view should not be automatically considered as a leak: for example, when you receive a HTTP request, NodeJS allocates some memory for it but it will be freed after the request finishes.
 The view will only show where memory is allocated, not where it leaks.

+We highly recommend to [read the documentation](ttps://github.com/vmarchaud/openprofiling-node/tree/master/packages/openprofiling-inspector-heap-profiler) about the profiler to understand all the pros and cons of using it.

 ### An application is using too much CPU